 This umbrella label consists of five reputable organizations, namely BDIH (Association of German Industries and Trading Firms), Cosmebio, Ecocert, ICEA (Italian Environmental and Ethical Certification Institute) and Soil Association.

-Some requirements of the label are that the product or its components should not be tested on animals and that synthetic ingredients such as dyes and preservatives are not allowed as ingredients.
-Animal by-products are allowed only if no harm comes to the animal when sourcing the materials.
+Some requirements of the label include the restriction of some components or the product itself in animal-testing and the banning of those synthetic ingredients such as dyes and preservatives as ingredients altogether.
+It is only permissible if no harm comes to the animal when sourcing the materials.

 The two certifications under COSMOS are: